dkloving/CS109A_Project/docs/index.md

 ### Results, Conclusions, and Future Work

 Our project goal was to establish the viability of the census dataset for further work on explaining violent crime rates.
 In order to obtain confident results, we used bootstrapping while observing model scores.
-This revelaed that the subset of census features we selected does have reliable predictive ability, and by extension so does the census dataset as a whole.
+This revelaed that the subset of census features we selected does have reliable and significant predictive ability, and by extension so does the census dataset as a whole.
+It seems likely that the census data is sufficient for significant investigation into the causes of violent crime.

 We also discovered a few specific areas of future inquiry.
 Most significantly, the opposing effects of food stamp benefits and poverty suggest a complicated story waiting to be revealed.
-The accuracy gained by using deep neural networks also suggests
+The accuracy gained by using deep neural networks also suggests that complex interactions are important, and with the rapidly growing subfield of interpretability there may be an opportunity to explore what can be learned from these models.

-*Todo*
+What our project does not provide is a clear explanation of the factors influencing violent crime, and the high confidence of our coefficients in linear models may mislead the reader into mistakenly believing that it does.
+Our feature selection was not rigorous because our task demanded only representative features.
+Our analysis of coefficients points toward areas of further inquiry, but should not itself be used to guide policy decisions.
+Given more time, we would like to build a much larger set of usable features so that more rigorous feature selection could be performed.

 <br><br>
 ![png](img/report_requirements.png)

+<a href="#top">Go to top</a>